elijahgreenstein/okura/README.md

 mkdir build && cd build
 ```

 Use the `--with-opt-dir` option to specify the location of the RubyGems dependencies when configuring the build.
 Use the `--prefix` option to specify the installation location.
 Install all versions of Ruby into directories in `~/.okura/envs/<env>`.
-The examples below create an environment named `main`:
+The examples below create an Ōkura environment named `main`:

 ```
 ../configure --prefix="$HOME/.okura/envs/main" \